 Launching the Curragh by Paul Henry

 Artist Paul Henry stayed on Achill from 1910 to 1919, his most formative years.
-(The centenary of his arrival is due to be celebrated with a special weekend dedicated to him next year).
 Some of his most famous paintings depict the dramatic landscape and traditional lifestyle of the island, as do works by Derek Hill and Charles Lamb.

 The British novelist Graham Greene visited and stayed on Achill Island a number of times in the late 1940s with his mistress, Catherine Walston, who rented a primitive traditional stone cottage in Dooagh, since demolished.
 He wrote parts of the novels The Heart of the Matter (subsequently banned in Ireland) and The Fallen Idol in Dooagh, and is also said to have been inspired by the island’s scenery to write some of his best poetry.
 He retained a special affection for Achill Island, which he mentioned frequently in his letters and notes.

 Heinrich Böll (1917 – 1985), Germany’s 1972 Nobel Prize winner, sent much time locally in the 1950s, and wrote about it in his Irisches Tagebuch (“Irish Journal”), the book primarily responsible for drawing German attention to Ireland.
 The Bölls later bought a cottage near Dugort, and members of the family lived in it periodically until 2001, then donated it to be used as an artists’ residence for Irish and international working artists.